Logo Design

 • Back to Flat: The Leaper and Growler are now rendered as simple, flat, single-colour logos.
 This is a return to an elegant, sophisticated, and versatile design.
 It works perfectly on a 16px favicon, a phone app, a billboard, or laser-etched into a piece of wood.

-• Subtle Refinements: The wordmark was refined again in a subtle manner.
-It's now even cleaner, more spaced out, and more “premium.”
+• Subtle Refinements: The wordmark was refined again, this time with subtle changes.
+It’s now even cleaner, more spaced out, and more “premium.”
 It’s less “techy” (like the 2012 version) and more “luxury,” without resorting to an old-fashioned serif.

 This 2021-present logo is the strongest the identity has ever been.
 It has finally unified its past (the Leaper symbol) with its future (the modern execution and wordmark).
 It’s clean, confident, and enduring.